greggman/dekapng/readme.md

 We'd then have an array of all blobs making the file (like we do now) that we can create a new blob from that is the concatination of all blobs.

+## Other

+While dekapng works with three.js it is not three.js specific.
+If you are using three.js you might consider [THREE.Highres](https://github.com/taseenb/THREE.Highres), a library that's already integrated with three.js

 ## Credits

 This code is heavily based on [`png-pong`](https://github.com/gdnmobilelab/png-pong)